hashicorp/terraform-provider-google/website/docs/r/access_context_manager_service_perimeter.html.markdown

   restricted services and access levels that determine perimeter content and boundaries.
 Structure is documented below.

+* `spec` -
+  (Optional)
+  Proposed (or dry run) ServicePerimeter configuration.
+  This configuration allows to specify and test ServicePerimeter configuration without enforcing actual access restrictions.
+Only allowed to be set when the `useExplicitDryRunSpec` flag is set.
+Structure is documented below.

+* `use_explicit_dry_run_spec` -
+  (Optional)
+  Use explicit dry run spec flag.
+Ordinarily, a dry-run spec implicitly exists for all Service Perimeters, and that spec is identical to the status for those Service Perimeters.
+When this flag is set, it inhibits the generation of the implicit spec, thereby allowing the user to explicitly provide a configuration ("spec") to use in a dry-run version of the Service Perimeter.
+  This allows the user to test changes to the enforced config ("status") without actually enforcing them.
+This testing is done through analyzing the differences between currently enforced and suggested restrictions. useExplicitDryRunSpec must bet set to True if any of the fields in the spec are set to non-default values.

 The `status` block supports:

+* `resources` -
+  (Optional)
+  A list of GCP resources that are inside of the service perimeter.
+  Currently only projects are allowed.
+  Format: projects/{project_number}

+* `access_levels` -
+  (Optional)
+  A list of AccessLevel resource names that allow resources within the ServicePerimeter to be accessed from the internet.
+  AccessLevels listed must be in the same policy as this ServicePerimeter.
+Referencing a nonexistent AccessLevel is a syntax error.
+If no AccessLevel names are listed, resources within the perimeter can only be accessed via GCP calls with request origins within the perimeter.
+For Service Perimeter Bridge, must be empty.
+  Format: accessPolicies/{policy_id}/accessLevels/{access_level_name}

+* `restricted_services` -
+  (Optional)
+  GCP services that are subject to the Service Perimeter restrictions.
+Must contain a list of services.
+For example, if `storage.googleapis.com` is specified, access to the storage buckets inside the perimeter must meet the perimeter's access restrictions.

+* `vpc_accessible_services` -
+  (Optional)
+  Specifies how APIs are allowed to communicate within the Service Perimeter.
+Structure is documented below.

+The `vpc_accessible_services` block supports:

+* `enable_restriction` -
+  (Optional)
+  Whether to restrict API calls within the Service Perimeter to the list of APIs specified in 'allowedServices'.

+* `allowed_services` -
+  (Optional)
+  The list of APIs usable within the Service Perimeter.
+  Must be empty unless `enableRestriction` is True.

+The `spec` block supports:

 * `resources` -
   (Optional)